bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/tostring.md

 Description
 -----------

 Every object has a `toString()` method that is automatically called when the object is to be represented as a text value or when an object is referred to in a manner in which a string is expected.
 By default, the `toString()` method is inherited by every object descended from `Object`.
-If this method is not overridden in a custom object, `toString()` returns “`[object type]`”, where `type` is the object type.
+If this method is not overridden in a custom object, `toString()` returns "`[object type]`”, where `type` is the object type.
 The following code illustrates this:

     const o = new Object();
     o.toString(); // returns [object Object]